-The Life of a Query
+Life of a Query

-When the Particle Health platform gets a query request to retrieve clinical records for a set of patient demographics, we serve back a response with an indication that we're doing some processing behind the scenes.
-But what exactly is going on under the hood?
-We've outlined the life of a query below so that you can better understand how the platform works.
+When the Particle Health platform receives a query request to retrieve clinical records for a set of patient demographics, we serve back a response with an indication that we're doing some processing behind the scenes.

 3. Subquery Split: Using this list of network partners, we split the query into a multitude of subqueries, each representing the patient demographics and a unique partner endpoint to request data from.
 Queries are typically split into hundreds of subqueries during this process.

-7. Data Made Available: Once the query is complete, the data can be retrieved based on the API that was used to initiate the process.
+8. Data Made Available: Once the query is complete, the data can be retrieved based on the API that was used to initiate the process.

 1. C-CDA queries can retrieve the C-CDA files or bundled ZIP file from the /Files/ endpoint.